SabaLab/diffEnrich/README.md

 very easy using statistical programming tools like R or Python and integrating data pulls into user’s code makes the program reproducible.
-To further enforce reproducibilty *diffEnrich* adds a date and KEGG realease tag to all data files it generates from accessing the API.
+To further enforce reproducibilty *diffEnrich* adds a date and KEGG release tag to all data files it generates from accessing the API.
 For update histories and release notes please go [here](https://www.kegg.jp/kegg/rest/).